 What are the things to keep in mind when working out in the winter?

 - Dress in layers.
 This is good for both warmth and flexibility.
 You can always peel layers off as your body heat goes up, and put them back on when you cool down.
-Plus, never forget your head, ears, hand, and feet - bundle them up, as well!
 Learn more about your winter gear essentialshere.

 However, to start you off, here are some of the absolute must-haves: